medic/medic-docs/configuration/best-practices.md

 **Group Related Information** <br>
 Users think in batches, and long forms can feel overwhelming.
 By creating logical groups the user will make sense of the form much faster.

+> Ex.
+Visit Details, Danger Signs

+**Form Length**<br>
+Try to keep form sections concise to reduce cognitive load.
+More short sections are preferred to fewer long ones.

 **Reflect Input Length in Field** <br>
-Employ this for fields that have a defined character count like phone numbers, zip codes, etc. Ex: Field boxes for something like zip code should be shorter than field boxes for street address.
+Employ this for fields that have a defined character count like phone numbers, zip codes, etc.

+> Ex.
+Field boxes for zip codes should be shorter than field boxes for street addresses

 **Don’t Put Placeholder Or Helper Text Inside The Form Fields** People go through forms quickly and if a field looks like it already has an answer they may accidentally miss it.
 Research shows that empty fields draw more attention than those with placeholder text.